staabm/secure_dotenv/README.md

 ```

 This tool will ask a few questions about the location of the `.env` file and the key/value pair to set.
 When it completes it will write the new, encrypted, value to the `.env` file.
 If a value is already set in the configuration and you want to overwrite it, call the `encrypt` script with the `--override` command line flag.

+## Credits

+this package is a maintained for of https://github.com/psecio/secure_dotenv originally created by [Chris Cornutt aka @enygma](https://github.com/enygma)